ffund/intro-ml-tss21/notes/0-live-faq.md

 * We will have a live, in-person "chalk talk" meeting every week.
 * You will also have to watch pre-recorded video of a "Python notebook" session every week.

-### Am I required to attend the live meetings, or can I watch a recording later?

-The live, in-person meeting will not be recorded.

 ### How can I get help or ask questions about the course material?

-There are two ways to get help:
+There are two ways to get help outside of class:

 * Post a question on the Q&A forum for this course.
 * Attend an office hours session with the instructor or course assistants.